ucd-library/ror-extend-demo/index.md

 ## Authority

 It is expected that different stakeholders, eg. funders and publishers may define the hierarchical arrangement of a ROR organization.
 They may, or may not actually be associated with that ROR organization at the present time.
 In our best practices, we outline that a separate file needs to be created for each institution before further aggregation files are created.
-Consequtive users will re-use the same file.
+Consecutive users will re-use the same file.

 ### Official Authority